structr/structr/structr-app/src/main/resources/structr/docs/articles/Building Applications/Overview.md

 The data model consists of data types that can have relationships between them.
 Types can have attributes to store your data, and methods to implement business logic.

+#### Data Modeling
+If you are unsure how best to design your data model, the chapter on the [Data Model](/structr/docs/ontology/Building%20Applications/Data%20Model) provides a short introduction to this topic.

 ### Relationships

 When you define a relationship between two types, it serves as a blueprint for the structures created in the database.
 Each type automatically receives a special attribute that manages the connections between instances of these types.